Video Enhancement with Task-Oriented Flow: Evaluation

-\myparagraph{Metrics} We use two quantitative measure to evaluate the performance of interpolation algorithms: peak signal-to-noise ratio (PSNR) and structural similarity (SSIM) index.
+\myparagraph{Metrics. } We use two quantitative measure to evaluate the performance of interpolation algorithms: peak signal-to-noise ratio (PSNR) and structural similarity (SSIM) index.

-\myparagraph{Baselines} We first compare our framework with two-step interpolation algorithms.
-For the motion estimation, we use EpicFlow~\cite{Revaud2015Epicflow} and SpyNet~\cite{Ranjan2017Optical}.
-To handle occluded regions as mentioned in~\sect{sect:improc_net}, we calculate the occlusion mask for each frame using~\cite{Zitnick2004High} and only use non-occluded regions to interpolate the middle frame.
-Further, we compare with state-of-the-art end-to-end models, Deep Voxel Flow (DVF) \cite{Liu2017Video}, Adaptive Convolution (AdaConv) \cite{niklaus2017video}, and Separable Convolution (SepConv) \cite{niklaus2017iccv}.
-At last, we also compare with Fixed Flow, which is another baseline two-step interpolation algorithm.
+\myparagraph{Baselines. } We first compare our framework with two-step interpolation algorithms.
+For the motion estimation, we use \epicflow~\citep{Revaud2015Epicflow} and SpyNet~\citep{Ranjan2017Optical}.
+To handle occluded regions as mentioned in~\sect{sect:improc_net}, we calculate the occlusion mask for each frame using the algorithm proposed by \cite{Zitnick2004High} and only use non-occluded regions to interpolate the middle frame.
+Further, we compare with state-of-the-art end-to-end models, Deep Voxel Flow (DVF)~\citep{Liu2017Video}, Adaptive Convolution (AdaConv)~\citep{niklaus2017video}, and Separable Convolution (SepConv)~\citep{niklaus2017iccv}.
+At last, we also compare with \fflow, which is another baseline two-step interpolation algorithm\footnote{Note that \fflow or \toflow only uses 4-level structure of SpyNet for memory efficiency, while the original SpyNet network has 5 levels.}.

-\myparagraph{Results} \tbl{tbl:interp} shows our quantitative results.
-On \interpbenchmark, \model in general outperforms the others interpolation algorithms, both the traditional two-step interpolation algorithms (EpicFlow and SpyNet) and recent deep-learning based algorithms (DVF, AdaConv, and SepConv), with a significant margin.
-Moreover, even our model is trained on our \data dataset, it also out-performs DVF on DVF dataset in both PSNR and SSIM.
-There is also a significant boost over Fixed Flow, showing that the network does learn a better flow representation for interpolation during joint training.
+\myparagraph{Results. } \tbl{tbl:interp} shows our quantitative results\footnote{We did not evaluate AdaConv on DVF dataset, as neither the implementation of AdaConv nor the DVF dataset is publicly available.}.
+On \interpbenchmark, \model in general outperforms the others interpolation algorithms, both the traditional two-step interpolation algorithms (\epicflow and SpyNet) and recent deep-learning based algorithms (DVF, AdaConv, and SepConv), with a significant margin.
+Though our model is trained on our \data dataset, it also outperforms DVF on DVF dataset in both PSNR and SSIM.
+There is also a significant boost over \fflow, showing that the network does learn a better flow representation for interpolation during joint training.